onedata/onedata-errors/README.md

 ### Adding New Types

+Each type must be implemented separately for every supported generator.
+Below is an example of implementing a new type for the Erlang generator.

-To add a new argument type:
+To handle a new argument type in Erlang generator:

 1. Create file in `generators/erlang/error_args/types/`
 2. Define class inheriting from `ErrorArgType`: